j0rsa/home-assistant-addons/netmaker/README.md

 ## About

-This add-on runs the official Netmaker client to connect to your Netmaker network and optionally routes all traffic through a SOCKS proxy (like the Xray add-on).
+This add-on runs the official Netmaker client to connect through HTTP/HTTPS proxy to your Netmaker network and optionally routes all traffic through a SOCKS proxy (like the Xray add-on).
 This provides a powerful combination of:

 - **Netmaker Network Access**: Connect to your Netmaker-managed WireGuard network
+- **HTTP/HTTPS Proxy Integration**: Connect to your Netmaker network through HTTP/HTTPS proxy
 - **SOCKS Proxy Integration**: Route traffic through additional proxy layers for enhanced privacy
 - **Flexible Routing**: Choose between direct WireGuard or proxy-routed traffic